2023 Tampa Bay Buccaneers season: Schedule

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: at Minnesota Vikings

 Tampa Bay traveled to Minnesota in Week 1 with Baker Mayfield making his first start as quarterback.
 Mayfield threw for 173 yards and two touchdown passes, as the Buccaneers won on Opening Day for the third year in a row.
 Chase McLaughlin kicked a 57-yard go-ahead field goal with 5:10 left in regulation.
 Vikings quarterback Kirk Cousins threw for 344 yards and two touchdowns, but lost two fumbles, and threw an interception at the goal line.
 With the upset victory over the Vikings, the Buccaneers started off the season 1-0.

+This was the first time the Buccaneers played the Vikings on Opening Day since 2005, and the first time they won in Minnesota since 2012.